Momentum style traders believe that these trends will continue to head in the same direction because of the momentum that is already behind them.

 More advanced tools

-A variety of technical tools can be used to assist with a momentum-based approach, including: chart reading, moving averages, oscillators, relative strength.
+A variety of technical tools can be used to assist with a momentum-based approach, including chart reading, moving averages, oscillators, and relative strength.
 These tools are accessible on most investment platforms.
 For the modern trader, the challenge is to select tools that complement one another and provide a means to analyze the market in a consistent manner and provide well-defined entry and exit points.

 For most technically oriented traders, the analysis of momentum begins with defining the condition of the trend in prices.
-Generally, momentum is strongest at the earliest stage of a trend and weakest at the latter stages just prior to a trend reversal, in the same manner that a ball accelerates fastest when leaving your hand and slows down its rate of ascent prior to its final peak and return to earth
+Generally, momentum is strongest at the earliest stage of a trend and weakest at the latter stages just prior to a trend reversal, in the same manner that a ball accelerates fastest when leaving your hand and slows down its rate of ascent prior to its final peak and return to earth.

 Consequently, a trader looking to ride a wave of momentum should attempt to fine-tune technical indicators that identify a stock or ETF that is bursting out of a period of subdued price action, such as short-term moving averages.
 In the later stages of a trend, momentum often begins to fade, even as prices keep advancing higher.
 Many traders take this as a signal to exit their positions and/or to enter the market on the short side.